vidhanmehta/PureTech/README.md

 ## Usage

-1. Visit the [PureTech Product Analyzer](https://your-app-url.com) web app.
+1. Visit the Link web app.
 2. Enter the URL of the product you want to analyze.
 3. Click on the "Your Health in a Click" button to analyze the product.
 4. Explore the product details, safety score, harmful ingredients, recommendations, and customer reviews.